nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-howto-undeclare-records.md

 - Knowing how to launch [REST API]({{page page='rest-api'}}) calls, as this feature is not yet exposed in Nuxeo Web UI.

-The Nuxeo Retention Management addon must be installed on your instance:
+The Nuxeo Retention addon must be installed on your instance:
 - In standard mode.
 This feature is not available in strict mode.
 - Using our [recommended architecture]({{page page='nuxeo-retention-installation'}}) that uses a dedicated bucket for records.

 ## Practice - High-Level Overview

-In this how-to, we will first create a retention rule using flexible retention.
+We will first create a retention rule using flexible retention.
 We will then apply it on a document to turn the document into an operational record, and undeclare the record.
 We will then provide some additional examples you could use to go further and go through the principles used in this example.
 Practice first, theory second.

 ### Creating a Retention Rule